microsoft/fadtk/README.md

 The method we used to create GPT4 one-shot prompts for generating the refined MusicCaps prompts and for classifying quality from the MusicCaps captions can be found in [example/prompts](example/prompts).

 ## 0x06.
-Acknowledgments and Licenses
+Citation, Acknowledgments and Licenses

 The code in this toolkit is licensed under the [MIT License](./LICENSE).
 Please cite our work if this repository helped you in your project.